 Interviewed by Mark Matousek

 Kevin Sessums’s memoir I Left It on the Mountain, is the heartbreaking, inspiring story of one man’s struggle for survival – and redemption – against the odds.
 Formerly an editor at Interview Magazine and Vanity Fair, Sessums made his name as a celebrity journalist before turning to memoir with Mississippi Sissy, a New York Times bestseller.
-Currently Editor in Chief of 429 Magazine, Kevin talked to Mark about his walks on the wild side and how he came to undertake the spiritual pilgrimage recounted in his latest book.
+Kevin talked to Mark about his walks on the wild side and how he came to undertake the spiritual pilgrimage recounted in his latest book.

 SIGN UP to hear more of the Mark Matousek Podcast Series.